kessler/license-report/README.md

 ### Select fields for output:
 If only a few fields are required in the output, the easiest way of selecting the fields is via --fields command line arguments.

-There must be at least 2 --fields options ('name' and 'installedVersion'), otherwise license-report will throw an error.

 ```
 # set options with command line arguments
 license-report --output=csv --fields=name --fields=installedVersion